sicklincoln/SCMIR/README.txt

 Change Log and Announcements:

+1.5

 SCMIR: SuperCollider Music Information Retrieval Library for audio content analysis: version 1.5

+Fixes for SC 3.7 and other miscellaneous bug fixes

+added KNearestNeighbour class

 'quantile normalisation'/histrogram equalisation/percentiles as normalisation method (normalisationtype 2; you can choose the number of quantiles by putting a negative number as normalisationtype, e.g. -15 gives 15 quantiles)

 Now at composerprogrammer.com:
 http://composerprogrammer.com/code.html